The 5 Best Museums in Cusco

 The famous Inca Citadel holds many mysteries and riddles yet to be solved and the Machu Picchu Museum looks to uncover the actual purpose of the site in just one place.
 This outstanding exhibition showcases many archeological findings of the historical sanctuary, along with information about the Hiram Bingham expedition.

-The Machu Picchu Museum was founded in 2011, just after retrieving over 100 archeological artifacts held by the Yale University since 1912.
+The Machu Picchu Museum was founded in 2011, just after retrieving over 100 archeological artifacts held by Yale University since 1912.
 Nowadays, the Museo Casa Concha holds over 300 Inca pieces, including jewels, pottery, textiles, partial skeletons and much more.

-All of these archeological findings were discovered during the excavation of Machu Picchu led by Hiram Bingham, the famous historian that unveiled the outstanding structure of the Inca Citadel to the rest of the world.
+All of these archeological findings were discovered during the excavation of Machu Picchu led by Hiram Bingham, the famous historian who unveiled the outstanding structure of the Inca Citadel to the rest of the world.
+The museum is located within a colonial building that dates back to 1710,

 Operating Hours: Monday to Friday – From 09:00h to 17:00h.